 For students seeking to further expand their expertise, Peabody’s Certificate in Social Impact Design and Evaluation (SIDE) can be added alongside the LOP program.
 This addition provides an opportunity for those looking to integrate community engagement, participatory design and evaluation, methodological pluralism and social analysis into their leadership practice.

-Peabody’s Master’s in Leadership and Organizational Performance offers a research-grounded framework for navigating complexity, driving organizational effectiveness and implementing data-informed strategies.
+Peabody’s master’s in Leadership and Organizational Performance offers a research-grounded framework for navigating complexity, driving organizational effectiveness and implementing data-informed strategies.
 By integrating the latest insights from behavioral science, organizational theory and performance analytics, the program prepares graduates to lead with precision, adaptability and purpose.

 To learn more, access our free resource, Organizational Leadership in Action: Preparing for a Purposeful Career.